 Brian Lawless began his career aboard family horses trained by his father Ger and owned by both Brian and his brother Seán.
 Delgany Star gave him his first ride at Borris House in December 2016, and by March 2017 it was Delgany Lass who gave him his first winner at Moira.
-The 2017/18 season saw an expanded group of handlers call upon his services, including Donnchadh Doyle, John Nallen, James Lambe and William Durkan.
+A wide range of handlers have called upon his services since, including Matthew Flynn O'Connor, Donnchadh Doyle and John Nallen, and that helped him win a share of the Under-21 title with Ben Harvey, a title that was sealed with a second double of the season on what proved to be the final day of the season at Ballyragget in March 2020.
 Lawless' father runs Ballydonagh Stables, which among other things, has trained stunt riders for hit TV shows such as Into The Badlands and Vikings.

 Stats are generating...
 Please wait a moment.

 Wicklow native Brian Lawless had a day to remember at Knockmullen House when recording his 50th point-to-point winner aboard the Donnchadh Doyle trained Flash In The Park.

 The Cheltenham Festival winning jockey sent out My Bad Lucy to kickstart his new extra role as a handler.